mjgasior/cracker-app/scripts/README.md

 7. `docker cp ./ cracker-db:./` - copy MongoDB backup from instance host to Docker container (the directory with backup should be present at the very top of the tree)
 8. `docker exec -it cracker-db sh` - turn on shell on Lightsail instance in MongoDB container
 9. `mongorestore name_of_directory/crackerappdb/*.bson` - restore the `crackerappdb` database in the instance

+## Manually clean up the database:

+1. Enter the docker container with `docker exec -it cracker-db mongo`.
+2. You can view the list of dbs with `db list`.
+Invoke `use crackerappdb` to switch to Cracker database.
+3. Use `db.dropDatabase()` to drop the database.
+4. Use `exit` to exit docker container.

 ## Resources: